-Under the dynamic balance sheet forecast, the change in net interest income from the base case scenario as of June 30, 2017 was lower or less sensitive in the +200 basis point scenario as compared to a similar projection made as of December 31, 2016.
-This was, in part, due to an expectation that there would be a higher demand for our time deposit products in a rising interest rate environment as well as our larger fixed rate residential real estate portfolio as of June 30, 2017 compared to December 31, 2016.
-The change in net interest income from the base case scenario was slightly higher and more sensitive in the +100 basis point scenario as compared to a similar projection made as of December 31, 2016, primarily due to our LIBOR-based commercial loans which would reprice relatively quickly in a changing interest rate environment.
-The change in net interest income in the -100 basis point scenario reflected a nominal change as of June 30, 2017 compared to December 31, 2016.
+Under the dynamic balance sheet forecasts, the change in net interest income from the base case scenario as of September 30, 2017 was generally lower or less sensitive as compared to similar projections made as of December 31, 2016.
+This was, in part, due to our larger investment securities portfolio as well as our larger fixed rate residential real estate loan portfolio as of September 30, 2017 compared to December 31, 2016.